urlbox/wordpress-screenshots/readme.txt

 == Installation ==

-1. Upload the Urlbox plugin directory to the `/wp-content/plugins/urlbox` directory or install using the WordPress plugin installer
+1. Upload the Urlbox plugin directory to the `/wp-content/plugins/urlbox` directory or install using the Wordpress plugin installer
-2. Activate the plugin through the **Plugins** menu in WordPress
+2. Activate the plugin through the **Plugins** menu in Wordpress
 3. Edit default settings as necessary using **Urlbox Options**
 4. Create a new page or post, or edit an existing one
 5. Insert your shortcode using the Shortcode block